wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 # Security Considerations

-This document specifies a new protocol on top of HTTP and WebRTC, thus, security security protocols and considerations from related specifications apply to the WHIP specidifcation.
+This document specifies a new protocol on top of HTTP and WebRTC, thus, security protocols and considerations from related specifications apply to the WHIP specification.
 These include:

 - WebRTC security considerations: {{!RFC8826}}.
 HTTPS SHALL be used in order to preserve the WebRTC security model.
-- Transport Layer Security (TLS): {{!RFC8446}}, {{!RFC8446}}, and {{!RFC9147}}.
+- Transport Layer Security (TLS): {{!RFC8446}} and {{!RFC9147}}.
 - HTTP security: Section 11 of {{!RFC9112}}, Section 17 of {{!RFC9110}}, etc.
 - URI security: Section 7 of {{!RFC3986}}.

-On top of that, the WHIP protocol exposes a thin new attack surface expecific of the REST API methods used within it:
+On top of that, the WHIP protocol exposes a thin new attack surface specific of the REST API methods used within it:

 - HTTP POST flooding and resource exhaustion:
-  It would be possible for an attacker in possesion of authentication credentials valid to publish a WHIP stream to make multiple HTTP POST to the WHIP endpoint.
+  It would be possible for an attacker in possession of authentication credentials valid to publish a WHIP stream to make multiple HTTP POST to the WHIP endpoint.
   This will force the WHIP endpoint to process the incoming SDP and allocate resources for being able to setup the DTLS/ICE connection.
-  While the malicious client do not need to initiate the DTLS/ICE connection at all, the WHIP resource will have to wait for the DTLS/ICE connection timeout in order to release the associated resources.
+  While the malicious client does not need to initiate the DTLS/ICE connection at all, the WHIP resource will have to wait for the DTLS/ICE connection timeout in order to release the associated resources.
-  If the connection rate is high enought, this could lead to a resource exhaustion on the WHIP server and it will not be able to process legit incoming publications.
+  If the connection rate is high enough, this could lead to resource exhaustion on the WHIP server and it will not be able to process legitimate incoming publications.
-  In order to prevent this scenario, WHIP endpoints SHOULD implemement a rate limit and abalanche control mechanism for incoming initial HTTP POST requests.
+  In order to prevent this scenario, WHIP endpoints SHOULD implement a rate limit and avalanche control mechanism for incoming initial HTTP POST requests.

 - Insecure direct object references (IDOR) on the WHIP resource locations:
-  If the URsL returned by the WHIP endpoint for the WHIP resources location are easy to guess, it would be possible for an attacker to send multiple HTTP DELETE requests and terminate all the WHIP resources currentlyrunning in a a WHIP server.
+  If the URsL returned by the WHIP endpoint for the WHIP resources location are easy to guess, it would be possible for an attacker to send multiple HTTP DELETE requests and terminate all the WHIP resources currently running in a WHIP server.
-  In order to prevent this scenario, WHIP endpoints SHOULD generate URLs with enought randomness, using a cryptographically secure pseudorandom number generator and implemement a rate limit and abalanche control mechanism for HTTP DELETE requests.
+  In order to prevent this scenario, WHIP endpoints SHOULD generate URLs with enough randomness, using a cryptographically secure pseudorandom number generator and implement a rate limit and avalanche control mechanism for HTTP DELETE requests.
   The security considerations for Universally Unique IDentifier (UUID) {{!RFC4122}} Section 6 are applicable for generating the WHIP resources location URL.

 - HTTP PATCH flooding:
-Similar to the HTTP POST flooding, a malicious client could also create a resource exhaustion by sending multiple HTTP PATCH request to the WHIP resource, although the WHIP Resources can limit the impact by not allocating new ICE candaidates and reusing the existing ICE candidates when doing ICE restarts.
+Similar to the HTTP POST flooding, a malicious client could also create a resource exhaustion by sending multiple HTTP PATCH request to the WHIP resource, although the WHIP Resources can limit the impact by not allocating new ICE candidates and reusing the existing ICE candidates when doing ICE restarts.
-In order to prevent this scenario, WHIP endpoints SHOULD implemement a rate limit and abalanche control mechanism for incoming HTTP PATCH requests.
+In order to prevent this scenario, WHIP endpoints SHOULD implement a rate limit and avalanche control mechanism for incoming HTTP PATCH requests.

 # IANA Considerations